aaronschachter/ANCInnovation-TextIt/docs/README.md

 ## Subscriber Groups

 ```
-POST /api/v1/subscribersGroups
+POST /api/v1/subscriberGroups
 ```

-This endpoint will paginate through all contacts subscribed to an "All Subscribers" TextIt group, and add them into new groups it creates, each with maximum size 100 contacts.
+This endpoint paginates through all contacts in an "All Subscribers" TextIt group, and adds them into new groups it creates, each with maximum size 100 contacts.

 Example request:
 ```